Student Code of Conduct

 All prospective panel members will be trained in the hearing processes; training will be coordinated by the Associate Vice President for Student Services and Enrollment Management with support from Human Resources.
 Members will serve for two years with the option to serve multiple terms with the Provost’s approval.

 The role of the conduct panel is to listen to the incident details, ask questions, determine the facts, and review the evidence presented.
 The panel is tasked with rendering a determination of responsibility based on a preponderance of the evidence.
-In the event that the student is found responsible for the charge(s), the panel will recommend sanctions to the Dean of Students, who will make a final determination of sanctions up to, but not excluding, expulsion, and will formally inform the student and the panel members of the decision.
+In the event that the student is found responsible for the charge(s), the panel will recommend sanctions to the Dean of Students, who will make a final determination of sanctions up to, but not including, expulsion, and will formally inform the student and the panel members of the decision.
 Recommendations for expulsion will be forwarded by the Dean to the Associate Vice President for Student Services and Enrollment Management for final approval.

 Appeals are not intended to be re-hearings of the complaint.
 In most cases, appeals are confined to a review of the written documentation or record of the original hearing, and pertinent documentation regarding the grounds for appeal.